hobyfrezk/IOT/README.md

             adjustLED("user demand")

-1. Run 3 publishers and subscriber
+1. Run 3 publishers and subscriber.
-2. open main server.
+2. Run main server.
-3. The system would start up with automode by default.
-The user can switch to interactive by press mode control button on breadboard.
+3. The system would set up with automode by default.
+The user can switch to interactive by press mode control button on the breadboard.
-4. The user behavior and led working state will be transmitted to thingspeak channel as long as there is internet connection.
+4. The user behavior and led working state will be transmitted to thingspeak channel as long as there is internet connection automatically, for further work attendance analysis and electricty control.
     - User behavior includes: user absence/presence
-    - Led working state uncludes: 4 brightness and if LED is turned off.
+    - Led working state uncludes: 4 brightness of LED and if LED is turned off.